projectacrn/acrn-hypervisor/doc/tutorials/acrn_on_qemu.rst

       sudo cp build/hypervisor/acrn.32.out /boot

 #.
-Clone and configure the Service VM kernel repository following the instructions at
+Clone and configure the Service VM kernel repository following the
-   :ref:`gsg` and using the ``v2.6`` tag.
+   instructions in the :ref:`gsg` and using the ``v2.6`` tag.
 The User VM (L2 guest) uses the ``virtio-blk`` driver to mount the rootfs.
 This driver is included in the default kernel configuration as of the ``v2.6`` tag.

 #.
-Update Grub to boot the ACRN hypervisor and load the Service VM kernel.
-Append the following
+Update GRUB to boot the ACRN hypervisor and load the Service VM kernel.
-   configuration to the :file:`/etc/grub.d/40_custom`.
+   Append the following configuration to the :file:`/etc/grub.d/40_custom`.

    .. code-block:: none